barbinbrad/openpilot-101/intro.md

       pm.send('liveParameters', msg)
 ```

 Notice how the Cap'n Proto struct from cereal matches the message properties, but not all properties are required, such as `gyroBasis`.
-In the case that properties are not defined, they will be set to 0:
+In the case that properties are not defined, they will be set to `0` or `false`:

 ```capnpn
 # cereal/log.capnp